Author: Soumya Sethuraman

 On the face of it, predicting whether a company is likely to default on credit seems to be a standard classification problem, with a set of factors pointing towards the occurrence of a default.
 In practice, the primary challenge is to train models to recognize the risk as significant early enough for mitigative action.
 Working with what is usually considered ‘weak signals,’ the models are trained on behavioral data from at least three months prior to the actual default event.

 When fixing the model design parameters (target event definition, gap between prediction and event period, etc.), feature engineering comes into play.
 This involves defining both simple and complex variables reflecting the potential signals preceding a default event.
-Typical transformations include velocity variables to capture trends; standard deviations and z-scores to normalize client behavior within micro-clusters of similar clients by industry; size; credit exposure; and other meaningful ratios.
+Typical transformations include velocity variables to capture trends; standard deviations, and z-scores to normalize client behavior within micro-clusters of similar clients by industry; size; credit exposure; and other meaningful ratios.

 The underlying data consist of transactions from current accounts and cards across instruments and channels; credit utilization and payment patterns within the bank; credit utilization data from the central bank; and ownership and features of other products and services availed within the bank or from other banks.
-Credit quality analysts, with their expertise in customer behavior, provide many of the inputs used to identify these features.
+Credit monitoring and quality analysts, with their expertise in customer behavior, provide many of the inputs used to identify these features.

 Next, we must segment customers whose operations are alike and may have similar predictors of default.
 This step is important: a one-size-fits-all model may not call attention to specific clusters of customers who are underrepresented in the overall population of corporate borrowers.